Earth Energy Systems provides Radiant Floor Heating for Polk & Burnett County, as well as portions of Barron and Washburn Counties.

 Keep in mind additional features like these also increase the cost just like adding power windows and locks to the sticker price of an automobile.
 But unlike automobile options, these comfort features will pay back in energy savings!

-Another energy savings comes from lower thermostat settings which you choose naturally.
-When both air temperature and radiant transfer are compensated for, you feel comfortable at room air temperatures which are lower.
+Another energy savings comes from lower thermostat settings.
+When both air temperature and radiant transfer are compensated for, you feel comfortable at room air temperatures that are lower.
 You no longer have to force yourself to turn down the thermostat to save, you will do it automatically to be comfortable.